cviedmai/queue-client-ruby/readme.md

     end
     Viki::Queue::Runner.run(QUEUE_NAME, GaiaRouter)

-The method names look like `FORMAT_RESOURCE`, where `FORMAT` can be `create`, `update` or `delete`.
+The method names look like `ACTION_RESOURCE`, where `ACTION` can be `create`, `update` or `delete`.
 The `RESOURCE` should be the same as what the queue was regitered for.
 There's no need to `close` the queue, simply return true when the event has been successfully processed.

 `run` takes a 3rd optional argument to configure the runner, possible values are: